FlorianDevv/MangaRead/README.md

 Follow these steps to set up your manga:

 1. Rename your main manga folder to match the name of the manga.
 Inside this main folder, create another folder named "manga".
-Within this "manga" folder, create subfolders for each volume, following the naming convention "Volume 01", "Volume 02", and so on.
+Within this "manga" folder, create subfolders for each volume, following the naming convention "Volume 01", "Chapter 02", and so on.
 2. Within each volume folder, add the images for each page.
 The images should be named in the format "01-001.webp", "01-002.webp", etc. The first number represents the chapter, while the second number represents the page number.

 ### Anime